Off-Shorers Should Shut Up

 Curiously, though, named to that same 28-member committee are at least seven CEOs who have recently — and sometimes infamously — offshored manufacturing and jobs.
 They include Greg Hayes, CEO of United Technologies, the corporation that is shipping Indiana jobs from its Carrier subsidiary to Mexico.

 The performance of the manufacturing council is crucial to large swaths of workers who voted for Trump based on his promises to stop unfair trade and resurrect American manufacturing.
 In his inauguration speech, the president told those voters that he would enact “America first” policies.
 It is no “America first” policy to send jobs from two profitable Carrier plants in Indiana to Mexico for the sole purpose of making extra bucks.
-That kind of offshoring exhibits a greed first mindset.
+That kind of offshoring exhibits a “Greed First” mindset.
 The CEOs who have pursued that philosophy should shut up and take advice from the committee’s American job creators.

 The U.S. job generators on the committee include the likes of Elon Musk, CEO of Tesla.
 His cars were rated the most American-made electrics for content and assembly for the second year in a row in 2016.